The Perfect Loaf

 At 76-80°F (24-26°C) ambient temperature, the dough should be ready to divide after around 3 hours and 30 minutes.

-Perform a total of 3 sets of stretch and folds during the bulk, spaced out by 30 minutes (the first set will take place 30 minutes after starting this step).
+Perform a total of 3 sets of stretches and folds during the bulk, spaced out by 30 minutes (the first set will take place 30 minutes after starting this step).
 To perform a set, with wet hands grab one side of the dough in the bowl stretch up and fold over to the other side.
 Do this four times at each direction (North, South, East, West).

 After the last set, let the dough rest for the remaining bulk fermentation time.